awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.Partitions.md

 The following diagram shows a table named *Pets*, which spans multiple partitions\.
 The table's primary key is *AnimalType* \(only this key attribute is shown\)\.
 DynamoDB uses its hash function to determine where to store a new item, in this case based on the hash value of the string *Dog*\.
 Note that the items are not stored in sorted order\.
 Each item's location is determined by the hash value of its partition key\.

-![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)
+![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/HowItWorksPartitionKey.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)

 **Note**
 DynamoDB is optimized for uniform distribution of items across a table's partitions, no matter how many partitions there may be\.
 We recommend that you choose a partition key that can have a large number of distinct values relative to the number of items in the table\.
-For more information, see [Best Practices for Tables](GuidelinesForTables.md)\.

 ## Data Distribution: Partition Key and Sort Key<a name="HowItWorks.Partitions.CompositeKey"></a>